 I originally made this recipe for our big family Easter get-together.
-My Mama called a few days before and asked what I'd be bringing and I immediately knew I wanted to make these Old Fashioned Green Beans with Bacon & Brown Sugar.
+My Mama called a few days before and asked what I'd be bringing and I immediately knew I wanted to make these Easy Step-by-Step Green Beans with Bacon & Brown Sugar.
 I hadn't tried a new green bean recipe in a long time, but this one is a keeper for sure!

 Someone in our family had made something similar a couple of years ago - except they used the whole green beans and wrapped the bacon around them then poured the sauce over the top.

 My friend Susan said she makes them the same way.
 But this recipe sounded so much easier... no wrapping required!
 The main flavors are the sweet brown sugar and salty soy sauce plus fried bacon!